 If you’re in Los Angeles, Orange County, or San Diego on Christmas Day (December 25), you might be looking for something to do or someplace to go.
 As you might expect, most places will be closed for the holiday.
 But you do have many really fun choices for things to do in SoCal cities.
 Here are the top picks.
 Please make sure you check with the venues for any last minute updates.

-Queue up the Queen Mary.
+- Queue up the Queen Mary.
 The Queen Mary in Long Beach has a holiday event called CHILL, an ice kingdom and holiday village complete with ice skating, Santa sitings, Christmas trees, gingerbread decorating, carolers and more.
-It’s open on December 25, 2013, and you can get tickets for less here for $15 (reg. $34).
+It’s open on December 25.
+Act fast, though, because these tickets sell out.

-Find a fun flick.
+- Find a fun flick.
+Just want to chill out?
 Check the movie schedules to see what’s playing on December 25.
-If you want to skip the holiday lines at the movie theater, order tickets online for popular films.
+Many theaters are open for business on Christmas Day.